 People can pull contacts from Linkedin and Twitter.
 That’s handy.
-It pulls them from other sources, but as we’ll see in a moment, that’s less of a blessing than it sounds.
+It pulls them from other sources, but as we’ll see in a moment, that’s not as good as it sounds.

 Looks aren’t everything

 People does a good job of automatically merging identical contacts from multiple accounts.
-I didn’t find any obvious duplicates in my list.
+There were no obvious duplicates in my list.

 Search good, essential